loicsikidi/tpm-pills/pills/04-create-a-tpm-key.md

 ### Reproducibility

-Reproducibility is a fundamental *primitive* in TPM behavior.
-Specifically, a TPM can regenerate a Primary Key **bit-for-bit**, eliminating the need for backups—at least for this kind of keys.
+Reproducibility is a **fundamental primitive** in a TPM.
+Indeed, the latter can regenerate a Primary Key **bit-for-bit**, eliminating the need for backups — at least for this kind of keys.

 *How does this work?*